-field_value A value for the named field, depending on the particular field type.
-Inside double quotes the field value string may contain escaped C89 characters such as \", \t, \n, \064 and \x7e, and these will be translated appropriately when loading the database.
-Permitted values are as follows:
+field_value A value for the named field, appropriate for its particular field type.
+When given inside double quotes the field value string may contain escaped characters which will be translated appropriately when loading the database.
+See section 6.3.5 for the list of escaped characters supported.
+Permitted values for the various field types are as follows: